lynshearer/unit-1/README.md

 IOTA is a cryptocurrency that strives to eradicate the limitations that blockchains have on the world of crypto.
 Blockchains are a way that data about crypto transactions can be stored, but has a multitude of downfalls, like it's lack of privacy and potential costliness.
 In order to combat this issue, IOTA operates on a network called the Internet of Things which claims to allow for feeless and safe transactions.

+## Rationale for Proposed Solution

+As stated in the design statement, the coding language Python through software PyCharm will be utilized in order to create the digital ledger for the client.
+PyCharm

 Citation:

 Cambridge Dictionary.
 “Blockchain.” @CambridgeWords, 21 Sept.
 2022, dictionary.cambridge.org/ja/dictionary/english/blockchain.
 Accessed 23 Sept.
 2022.